sfc-gh-teresanascimento/snow-data-sharing/README.md

 use role ACCOUNTADMIN;
 ```

-[!IMPORTANT]
+[!NOTE]
 In order to create unique objects in Snowflake, make sure to use your user name as part of the object name.
-For example, if your user name is USER1, create your database as USERX_WH.
+For example, if your user name is USER1, create your database as USER1_WH.

 Create a database.